Minor Athlete Abuse Prevention Policy

 Athlete first and drop off their Minor Athlete last in any shared or carpool travel arrangement.

-observable and interruptible.
+a Minor Athlete must be observable and interruptible.

 c.
 During In-Program Travel, when doing room checks, two-deep leadership (two Adult